 Upstairs, we have a unique, dedicated installation space that often runs parallel to our main exhibitions.
 The 500 square foot space was formerly a chapel and has vaulted ceilings ideal for site-specific and immersive installations.
 We encourage artists to work within the space itself to create an engaging work that pushes the boundaries of what can traditionally be done in a gallery setting.

 To buy tickets for the show you can click here.
-Be sure and visit the Glass Design LLC booth to see the latest in frameless mirrors.Comments Off
+Be sure and visit the Glass Design LLC booth to see the latest in frameless mirrors.Comments Off on Artist of the Month is The FORM Design Show

 For years the trend in new construction has been plate mirrors in the bath rooms.
 We are now seeing the trend revert back to framed mirrors.
 The other problem with plate mirrors on the back splash is people using a ammonia based cleaner on their mirrors and the silvering going bad and turning black on the edges.
 One solution to removing the plate mirror, is to add chipped edge strips to the face of the mirror.
 The chipped strips can be custom made to fit your mirror and a do it yourselfer can transform a mirror into a show piece in a couple hours.